cubter/event_observer/Readme.md

 **Shiny app** itself is separated into modules.
 Those are responsible for rendering the timeline, map & statistics correspondingly.
 By rendering I mean dynamic rendering as well: *each time the user moves to another region on the map, the timeline gets redrawn to include only the points within the map bounds*.
 That said, the map's points are static, while the timeline's ones are not.
 I have spent much time trying to debug the problem with passing the map bounds out of the module to "normal" Shiny.

-The only essential non-modularised part remained is the *one processing the data for the species selected received from Redis*.
+The only essential non-modularised part remained is the *one processing the data from DB*.
 I experienced issues when trying to modularise it, so I had to refuse from this idea.
 Moreover, this part has no UI, and shiny modules, as far as I know, should always have the UI & server counterparts.

 For the plots' visualisation I used `plotly`.

 As for the UI part, in some places I used `shinyWidgets` & `bslib`.
 If the app loading performance is not acceptable, I could drop them.

-Lastly, if the user has selected species with more than 30 000 events, a notification is shown, saying that the rendering may take time.
+Also, if the user has selected species with more than 30 000 events, a notification is shown, saying that the rendering may take time.

+Lastly, perhaps I should've followed the best practice & moved regular R functions to separate files, but I was just lazy to do it. :)

 ### What I haven't achieved
 - Tests.
 Yes, I know how important they are, however I didn't have enough time to write them.
 For an app to be used in prod., I'd def. use them.

 - Proper exception handling: I should have used `try`/`tryCatch` statements extensively.
 But once again: it's about time.

 - You may notice that the map's points' rendering tends to be slow once the number of events is equal to tens of thousands.
 Hence, I'm showing both a progress bar & a notification, so that the user doesn't think, the app has suddenly broken.
-Besides, two solutions for slow rendering I've been able to found:
+Besides, two solutions for this I've been able to found:
 	1. As a workaround, I've enabled clustering of nearby points by default.
 It seems, it makes the rendering faster.
 	2. Second, one could use `mapdeck` instead of leaflet.
 Mapdeck relies on extensive usage of `webGL`, which makes rendering significantly faster, but the drawback is that it uses Mapbox & requires its API token.
 Because I don't know, whether a proprietary solution is appropriate for this app, I had to refuse from this approach.